Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Benchmarks

-where $\rho$ is the constant density, $\mu$ is the dynamic viscosity, $\boldsymbol{u}=(u,v)^T$ is the velocity field, and $p$ is the pressure.
-For each problem, flows are generated with different operating parameters, which is the combination of the three kinds of components: (1) the Boundary conditions, (2) the fluid physical properties including the density and the viscosity, and (3) the geometry of the field.
-The boundary conditions refer to the inlet velocity or the movement velocity according to different cases.
-Each kind of operating parameter corresponds to one subset.
-In each subset, the corresponding operating conditions are varied while other parameters remain constant.
-The task is to predict the future 10 timesteps of velocity given the initial 10 timesteps of observations.
+In in-distribution test settings, flows are generated for each problem with different PDE components, which are a combination of three types: (1) \emph{boundary conditions}, (2) fluid physical \emph{coefficients} such as density and viscosity, and (3) the \emph{geometry} of the field.
+The boundary conditions refer to the inlet velocity or movement velocity, depending on the specific case.
+Each type of PDE component corresponds to a distinct subset.
+In each subset, the corresponding PDE components are varied while other parameters remain constant.
+We mix the three subsets following DPOT’s configuration \cite{hao2024dpot}, resulting in 9,000 training samples and 1,000 testing samples.
+The initial resolution is $64 \times 64$, which is then interpolated to $128 \times 128$.
+The task is to predict the next 10 timesteps of velocity given the first 10 timesteps of observations. \paragraph{Fine-tuning} We also provide fine-tuning results on 2D mixed PDEs in Appendix \ref{appendix:finetuning}.
+Given the significant diversity across the 12 subsets, we fine-tune the model using a specific training subset to allow it to focus on the target subset and achieve improved performance.